bocoup/learn-ansible/exercises/permission-elevation/overview.md

 shell, your new identity will only assume that customization when `-` is present.

-There are *many* usages for the `su` command, but for the majority of everyday tasks `sudo` will likely be sufficient and preferred.
+There are *many* uses for the `su` command, but for the majority of everyday tasks `sudo` will likely be sufficient and preferred.

 *Note: Invoking `su` with no arguments is the same as running `su - root`.*